iamohitkaushik1/SentiStrengthSE/README.md

 # SentiStrengthSE
 Sentiment analysis tool builds on SentiStrength, and trained on software engineering texts.
+The tool is available here: https://bit.ly/4cqjIhe